Gnocchi with Asparagus in Lemon Cream Sauce

 finished dish on a plate without beetroot powder

-More 30-Minute Dinner Recipes to Try
+More 30-Minute Pasta Recipes to Try

 • Creamy Mushroom Pasta – This pasta recipe combines the earthy, umami-rich flavors of fresh mushrooms with a luscious, velvety sauce, all draped over perfectly cooked pasta.
 This comforting and flavorful pasta dish is a favorite for pasta enthusiasts and mushroom lovers.